jacksonjw12/mbannister.github.io/_teaching/181m-f15/index.md

 ## Schedule

 The following schedule is to be considered tentative, and will likely change during the semester.
-The due dates in the schedule do not take precedence over the due dates in the assignment instructions.
 Please inform me of any inconsistencies that you notice.
 Links for slides, sample code, and additional readings will be placed in the schedule.

 - Week 1: Course introduction; Digital photography.
   - Tuesday (9/1):